webplatform/docs/svg/attributes/fill/index.md

 === Context: Animation Elements ===
-Fill specifies if after an animation the animated value should be preserved or removed from the element.
+Fill specifies whether after an animation the animated value should be preserved or removed from the element.

 ====Syntax====
  '''fill:''' remove {{!}} freeze